truecharts/website/docs/manual/helm/common/container/resources.md

 #### `resources.requests.memory`

-Define the requests.memory for the container
+The minimum amount of memory that the container can use.

 |            |                                                                     |
 | ---------- | ------------------------------------------------------------------- |